About the NJR implant card pilot project

 - Answer the six simple questions as part of the registration process

 - Once you have had chance to look around, look out for the survey link so that you can tell us what you think of the sample information pages we have provided.
-If the service is to be rolled out to all joint replacement patients in the future, we really do need your express your opinions
+If the service is to be rolled out to all joint replacement patients in the future, we really do value your opinions at this point.

 If you are coming to the website after the initial deadline of 9 May 2014, please do still take part as the responses to the questionnaires will still be included.